HiDefTextiles/HiDefKnits/README.md

 objective of this project *HiDef Knits* is to simplify the process of designing original and altering knitwear with perfect fit and a professional finish.

-After consulting 170 Icelandic knitters, 70% had designed a garment for themselves and 11% had published their work (remaining 19% did not consider themselves a designer).
+After consulting 200 Icelandic knitters, 82% had designed a garment for themselves and 10% had published their patterns (remaining 18% did not consider themselves a designer).
 The majority built their work on existing patterns in terms of calculating the number of stitches needed.
 Some created their garments on the fly, and as a result of their undocumented approach their designs were not repeatable.
 Generally, the designers jolted calculations with pen and paper, but in an erratic way such that they didn’t feel comfortable in publishing their work with others.
-Those who published their work mostly used Excel to manage their calculations and re-sizing.
+Those who published their work mostly used Excel to manage their calculations and grading of sizes.

 From personal observations, when knitters share their original designs on social media, the comment threads are bombarded with questions about pattern